21-Days/play/README.md

 	-Write story in selection of files

-	-Make 'StoryScript' an official language in 21 Days
+	-Make 'StoryScript' the official language for 21 Days

 	-Expand 'StoryScript' abilities